arya1234/Sentiment/README.md

 # User Behaviour Analysis on Twitter Data

-This repository contains code and documentation for sentiment analysis on Twitter data using advanced transformer models such as BERT and XLNet.
-The project aims to surpass traditional supervised approaches and elevate sentiment classification accuracy.
+This repository contains code and documentation for behaviour analysis on Twitter data using advanced transformer models such as BERT and XLNet.
+The project aims to surpass traditional supervised approaches and elevate classification accuracy.

 ## Table of Contents
 1. [Introduction](#introduction)